-The Company has only one class of equity shares having a face value of \$\circ\$ 10 each Each holder of equity shares is entitled to one vote per share.
-In the event of liquidation of the Company, the holders of equity shares will be entitled to receive remaining assets of the Company after distribution of all preferential amounts, in proportion to their holding d Particulars of showholders building and the Part of the
+The Company has only one class of equity shares having a face value of $\overline{\xi}$ 10 each.
+Each holder of equity shares is entitled to one vote per share.
+In the event of liquidation of the Company, the holders of equity shares will be entitled to receive remaining assets of the Company after distribution of all preferential amounts, in proportion to their holding.